codex-semantics-library/patricia-tree/README.md

   be extended to store size information in nodes if needed.
 - Exposes a common interface (`view`) to allow users to write their own pattern matching on the tree structure without depending on the `NODE` being used.
+- hash-consed versions of heterogeneous/homogeneous maps/sets are
+  available.
+These provide constant time equality and comparison, and ensure maps/set with the same constants are always physically equal.
+It comes at the cost of more memory usage a slightly slower constructors.

 ## Quick overview